Skip to content

 Troubleshooting

-• No metrics printed: Ensure you pass --metrics or consume metrics within an --end script.
+• No metrics printed: Ensure you pass -m (or --metrics) or consume metrics within an --end script.
 Tracking functions alone do not emit output.

 • Huge maps: Reset counters between runs by clearing your terminal or using rm metrics.json when exporting to disk.
 Large cardinality sets from track_unique() are the usual culprit.